 Submission of a signature can be completed through the Genesis Parent Portal.
 For those unable to complete the online submission, please submit a signed copy of this page of Device Handbook.
 Devices cannot be issued without completion of this form.

-have read and received a copy of the Pemberton derstand I am responsible for the contents with - lbook and (Student Name Printed) (Student Signature) (Date) (Parent/Guardian Name Printed) (Parent/Guardian Signature) (Date)
+I have read and received a copy of the PTHS School Device Handbook and understand I am responsible for the contents within the Device Handbook.

+(Student Name Printed) (Student Signature) (Date) (Parent/Guardian Name Printed) (Parent/Guardian Signature) (Date)